-This part of the application form is optional and solicits information about applicants’ backgrounds.
+This part of the application form is optional and aims to solicit information about applicants’ backgrounds for funding purposes.
 We strongly recommend that all applicants fill this section out.

-Here, applicants can tell us, for example, if they are a first-generation college student, if they have worked through their education and describe what it means to be a member of an under-represented community in higher education.
-Applicants often use this section to share their commitment to social justice and their commitment to teaching.
-Our admissions team enjoys learning about everyone’s pathway into higher education.
+Here, applicants can tell us, for example, if they are first-generation college students if they held paid positions while they were in college, and they can describe what it means to be a member of an underrepresented community in higher education.
+Applicants often use this section to share their commitment to social justice and to teaching.

 We welcome applications from international scholars.
-International students are admitted with (very basic) financial support (tuition, a modest stipend).
-We encourage applicants to consider applying through the Fulbright Program and engaging whatever funding support they might be able to access from their host countries.
-If you are an international student and are considering applying for a Fulbright, please reach out to us for guidance.
+We encourage applicants to consider applying through the Fulbright Program and engaging whatever funding support they might be able to access from their home countries or from organizations like the AAUW (https://www.aauw.org/resources/programs/fellowships-grants/current-opportunities/international/).
+If you are an international student and are considering applying for a Fulbright, please visit https://foreign.fulbrightonline.org/index.php.